aacastillo/Credit-Fraud/README.md

 # Credit Fraud Detection with Machine Learning Anomaly Detection
 ### Project Description
-I am using a credit card dataset from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud) with over 284,807 credit card transaction.
+I am using a credit card dataset from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud) with over 284,807 credit card transaction and too large to upload to GitHub with over 147MB.
 We will clean the data and do a data exploration to compare fraudulent and non-fraudulent transactions.
 With the clean data set we will run two anomaly detection machine learning algorithms: [Isolation Forest Algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html) and [Local Outlier Factor Algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.LocalOutlierFactor.html).
 We will then test how these machine learning algorithms will perform with and without knowing the proportion of outliers in the dataset, called the contamination proportion.

 ### Machine Learning Algorithms
 #### _Isolation Forest_